 Typically, each procedure takes up to three hours.
 Part of this is to make sure that you and the permanent cosmetic artist have ample time to communicate about your expectations to include shape and color.
 Follow-up care, such as touch-ups, requires considerably less amount of time.

 Since everyone heals at a different rate of speed, the recovery time will vary.
 However, the general rule would be three days to a week for the surface and another ten days to two weeks for below the surface.

 Are permanent cosmetics really permanent?

 Permanent cosmetics are similar to tattoos, in that they are permanent but will fade over time.
 An occasional touch-up will be required every two to five years to keep the permanent cosmetics looking their best.
 Exposure to UV light from tanning booths, various medications, excessively dry skin and smoking, can all affect the pigmentation.
 Alpha-hydroxy acids, Retin-A and glycolic acid are all to be kept away from the treated areas.
 These items are known to peel away the top layers of the skin, which will eventually reach the layer of skin that the pigmentation has been injected into.

 Do I need a touch-up?

 It is very common for the color that you choose to not be perfect after the first procedure.
-Therefore, it is highly recommended that you come back in for the one additional touch up four to six weeks after the initial procedure.
+Therefore, it is highly recommended that you come back in for one additional touch-up four to six weeks after the initial procedure.